elephantscale/quorum-labs/Lab3.md

 The above diagram is a high-level overview of the privacy architecture used by Quorum.

+# Pre-reqs:

+- Lab 1
+- Lab 2

 # 1. Interacting with the Blockchain

+Move into following directory:
+`cd /lab/quorum-examples/examples/5nodesRTGS/1-interacting-with-the-blockchain`

-1. Run `quorum`, deploy and provision 5nodesRTGS contracts
+1. Run `quorum`, deploy and provision 5nodesRTGS contracts (complete Lab 1 and Lab 2).
 2. Edit app.js and set your ip and port of quorum RPC on line 6
 3. Run `npm install` and `npm install --save connect serve-static`
 4. Run `npm start`.
 After `bundle.js` is compiled and message is printed.
 Press `Ctrl+C` to exit.